 Bundlin is a pretty little app for collecting content into Bundles, which are displayed on your profile page.
 You can tag your collections for easier searching and start conversations about your Bundles on Twitter.
 It’s great for Twitter-heavy users who appreciate simplicity.

-Content curation is obviously the way to go, as evidenced by Google adding the Collections feature to Google+ just recently.
+Content curation is obviously the way to go.
 Are you ready to join in, or do you still rely exclusively on RSS readers and traditional news sources?
 Do you know of any similar content discovery apps?
 Tell us in the comments.